isabella232/magic-products-distribution-service/README.md

             5. note the value for the 'Email' property for use in assigning permissions
             6. in SharePoint, select the directory for the product (Resource)
             7. click *Open the details pane* ('i' icon) from the toolbar
-            8. from the 'Has access' section, click *Manage access'
+            8. from the 'Has access' section, click *Manage access*
             9. from the 'Direct access' section, click *Grant Access* ('+' icon)
             10. in the 'name' field, group or email field, enter the email address noted earlier
             11. click the 'who has access' link ('pencil' icon) and select the *Can View* option ('prohibited pencil'